Azure/acr/docs/teleport/aks-getting-started.md

 #### Confirming an image has been expanded

-At this point in the Teleport preview, check image expansion using the [check-expansion.sh](./check-expansion.sh) script.
+At this point in the Teleport preview, check image expansion using the [check-expansion.sh][acr-check-expansion] script.
 As the script uses a `/mount` api, basic auth is required.
 An [ACR Token](https://aka.ms/acr/tokens) is created and saved as environment variable.

+> Note: Assure [check-expansion.sh](./check-expansion.sh) is set to execute: `sudo chmod +x check-expansion.sh`

 ```azurecli-interactive
 export ACR_USER=teleport-token